dongie416/dongie416.github.io/_posts/2018-11-26-Circumcenter.markdown

-<h3> What makes up an orthocenter, and what are they? </h3>
+<h3> What makes up an Circumcenter, and what are they? </h3>
-<p> An Altitude, in geometry, is a line segment that goes through a specific vertex of a triangle, and something unique about this line, is that it is perpendicular towards the facing side of the triangle.</p>
+<p> A perpendicular, in geometry, is a line that both bisects the line segment or the triangle side and also creates a perpendicular line (90 degrees line), concluding both a bisector, and a perpendicular line, a perpendicular bisector.
+The perpendicular bisectors meet at a certain point within the triangle creating the Circumcenter.
+Yes, this center is apt to go out of the triangle, only in case of an obtuse triangle.</p>

-<p> An orthocenter is the point where all altitudes meet or intersect with each other within a triangle.
-Another word for the point of intersection is called the point of concurrency.
-The three altitudes that are in the triangle are always concurrent, meaning that they always meet at a certain point, with no importance of whether if its inside or outside. </p>
+<p> The circumcenter includes 3 perpendicular bisectors with in the triangle, creating a point of concurrency or intersection, which is the circumcenter in other words, the circumcenter is the point where the three perpendicular bisectors of each side intersect.
+It is very important that the distance from the circumcenter and the vertices are all equidistant for each segment (the line where it connects the circumcenter and the each vertex)</p>